 Travel your local waterways on a busy summer weekend and you’ll see people handling no wake zones in all possible ways.
 Thankfully, most people observe them closely and maintain an appropriate speed, but others plow through at the fastest possible off-plane speed or suddenly come off plane right at the buoy, either of which will inflict a sizable wave on the no wake zone and anything it was created to protect.

 You can’t control what others do, of course, but you can do your part in maintaining a safe and pristine waterway by knowing exactly what’s required of you in no wake zones.
-In the short video at the bottom of this page, Mercury Pro Team member Barry Stokes, host of “Let’s Fish TV,” will show you what a no wake buoy looks like and demonstrate how to operate your boat when you see one.
+In the short video at the bottom of this page, Mercury Pro Team member Barry Stokes, former host of “Let’s Fish TV,” will show you what a no wake buoy looks like and demonstrate how to operate your boat when you see one.

 No wake zones are often found around marinas, bridges, environmentally sensitive areas and more.
 It might not even be obvious why a particular no wake zone exists, but that doesn’t matter – it’s there for a reason, and you are still responsible for adhering to the directive.
 Failure to observe a no wake zone can not only result in a hefty fine, it can also endanger people, wildlife and property.